Pal7696/FoodRecipeSite/README.md

 Contribution
 Contributions are welcome!
 Feel free to open an issue or submit a pull request to enhance this project.

-Author
-Created by Piyush Pal
+Developed by a passionate coder, Piyush Pal.